enthus1ast/nimMsgIo/README.md

   ## this library is able to speek
-  transportWebSocket # transport for websocket and http transportTcp       # transport for plain TCP (net syntax) transportUdp       # transport for plain UDP ( !not yet done! )
+  transportWebSocket # transport for websocket and http transportTcp       # transport for plain TCP (net syntax) transportUdp       # transport for plain UDP ( !not yet ready! )

 serializer/
   ## implements the variouse serializers every transport can use to